roerohan/CSI-WebApp-Template/CONTRIBUTING.md

   - Comment lines wherever required.
   - Preferably use async await.
   - Should follow the specified structure in structure.md

 #### Python
 Please follow the following guidelines for Python code.
   - Names of variables and routes should be self-explanatory.
   - Comment lines wherever required.
   - Add a requirements.txt if any new packages are included.
   - Should follow the structure mentioned in structure.md

 #### Bash
 Bash code should be written according to the following.
   - Names of variables should be self-explanatory.
   - Well formatted and indented code.
   - Comment lines wherever required.
   - Should not affect the structure of the code already written.

+#### C/C++
+Readability of code can be enhanced by the following:
+  - Names of variables should be self-explanatory.
+  - Comment lines wherever needed.

 #### HTML and CSS
 HTML and CSS code should be written keeping in mind the following:
   - The new html pages must follow the same theme.
 If a new theme is suggested, it must contain all html pages.